prolifel/prolifel/README.md

 # 💫About Me :
-🎓 I am currently pursuing my Bachelor's in Computer Science Engineering at Institut Teknologi Sepuluh Nopember
+🎓 I am a graduate bachelor student of Computer Science at Institut Teknologi Sepuluh Nopember

 📖 I am currently learning Golang and also interested in Back End Development.